mevansam/goforms/README.md

 # GoForms

-This golang library implements a generic framework for gathering data via a form template.
+This Golang library implements a generic framework for gathering data via a form template.
 Once defined this template can be used for gathering inputs from the command line or a GUI in a consistent manner.
+The framework implements a data input flow by establishing relationships between the data entry fields to create an intuitive flow for data input.
+It is designed to work smoothly regardless of whether the form input is via a GUI or a CLI.